vfayosp/project_aidl2022/README.md

 ## Factorization machines with GCN

-Factorization machines assume that each sample is independent and cannot exploit interactions between samples, it is only focused on the features.
-However, in some applications the interaction between samples is also useful, as in recommendation systems.
+Factorization machines can only exploit second order interactions.
+However, in some applications higher order interactions between samples have the potential to increase the performance of the model, due to its inherent structure of the data.

-Graph Convolutional Networks (GCN) allow to capture the correlation between nodes by using a convolution operation.
+Graph Convolutional Networks (GCN) allow to capture the correlation between nodes by using a convolution operations.
 This is performed by aggregating information from the neighbors' information when making predictions so the interaction between nodes is also encoded.
 In this project an implementation based on the publication by _Welling et al._ [5] will be used.

 ## Factorization machines with GCN (with an attention layer)